kiroeko/ryu-renderer/README.md

 - [STB](https://github.com/nothings/stb): Used to handle image.
 - [GLM 1.0.1](https://github.com/g-truc/glm): Used to support mathematical geometric operations.
 - [Boost 1.87.0](https://www.boost.org/): Used for basic extensions to C++.
+- [Assimp](https://www.assimp.org/): Used to import and parse 3d models.

 ## Environment Preparation